josephius/power/README.md

 ## Strategies

-There are a total of fourteen strategies, six strategies that are cooperative and never defect first against a non-aggressor, and eight that can defect first.
-Each strategy will start with 10 players for a total of 140 players in the pool.
+There are a total of fifteen strategies, six strategies that are cooperative and never defect first against a non-aggressor, and nine that can defect first.
+Each strategy will start with 10 players for a total of 150 players in the pool.

 ### Cooperative